 In its simplest form, the term appellation is used to convey a wine’s place of origin; however, we can assess more information when we explore factors beyond geography.
 This article will introduce you to the European and American systems that control how a wine’s appellation is determined.
+Keep reading to better understand these regions for the next time you’re shopping for wine online.

 If we look at a map of wine regions throughout the world, you will see there are clear geographical delineations that separate different vine growing places, commonly referred to as “appellations.”
 It’s important to recognize that the location of production is one of many aspects worth considering when we ask the following question – “what is an appellation?”
 A wine’s classification under a specific appellation is also dependent upon other factors, including the type of grapes used in production, vine planting density, yields, must (unfermented grape juice) weight, potential alcohol level, residual sugar level, and lengths of aging.